jazzyfresh/koan-lang/README.md

     // Java                                c: koan
     System.out.println("Hey world");       p: "Hey world\n"

 **Hash-maps** are denoted by `#:`.
 Keys are mapped to values with `->`.
+You can access its elements like arrays.

     c: koan
-    my-map = #:{a->3, b->4}
+    my-map := #:{a->3, b->4}
     p: my-map[b]     c: prints 4

 **Functions** are denoted by the `f`: symbol.

 Functions are first-order.
-Their declarations resemble the mathematical description of functions, i.e. _f: X ⟶ Y_, which maps from set X to set Y.
-The evaluation of the last statement is what is returned from the function, unless that last line is the break symbol `!!`, which indicates a procedure.
+Their declarations resemble the mathematical description of functions, i.e. _f: X ⟶ Y_, which maps from set X to set Y. The evaluation of the last statement is what is returned from the function, unless that last line is the break symbol `!!`, which indicates that the function is a procedure.

     // Java
     public static int gcd(int x, int y) {